Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ## Your way through

-Due to the design, systems and age of the jet, it has many pecularities.
+Due to the design, systems and age of the jet, it has many peculiarities.
 Precise application of system knowledge in daily duty on this wonderful aircraft is the key to success.
 With the F-4E Phantom II you will be challenged in so many ways.
 So be ready!
 We leave it up to you whether you want to get in the air immediately without studying the manual, or whether you want to read upon it